datanav/docs/technical/tripletex-superoffice.rst

      - "integer"

-Tripletex Product to Superoffice Product
+Tripletex Product to SuperOffice Product
 ----------------------------------------
 preliminary mapping until we can sort out suppliers.
-This removes all supplier products for now, it  will be synchronized with a Superoffice Product.
+This removes all supplier products for now, it  will be synchronized with a SuperOffice Product.

-Once a link between a Tripletex Product and a Superoffice Product is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Tripletex Product and a SuperOffice Product is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Tripletex Product and a Superoffice Product:
+The following properties are synchronized between a Tripletex Product and a SuperOffice Product:

 .. list-table::
    :header-rows: 1

    * - Tripletex Product Property
-     - Superoffice Product Property
+     - SuperOffice Product Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - costExcludingVatCurrency
      - UnitCost
      - "string"